Cult spokesperson for Grobi from "Sesame Street" is dead

 For fans of the radio play series "Die drei???", Meves remains one of the most distinctive voices.
 He is the artist "The Unique Gabbo" in "The Black Cat" or Horace "Beefy" Tremayne in "The Magic Circle".
 Heikedine Körting, head of the Europa audio label, remembers: "He made countless wonderful radio plays for us."

-In 1980, Meves was Karius in the radio play "Karius und Baktus", which was very popular at the time and aimed to get children interested in dental care (Gernot Endemann was Baktus).
+In 1980, Meves was Karius in the radio play "Karius and Baktus", which was very popular at the time and was intended to get children interested in dental care (Gernot Endemann was Baktus).
 Meves benefited from this role for a long time: "Whenever I go to a new dentist and start talking about "Karius and Baktus", the atmosphere in the store is always positively charged for me."